pgatti86/smart-epd/README.md

 ## Enrollment

 A new device starts in Access Point (AP) mode, it displays WiFi credentials and PoP (proof of possession) token on the screen.
-After connecting to the device network you need to send the following paylod at the device (192.168.1.1) with a POST request:
+After connecting to the device network you need to send the following payload at the device (192.168.1.1) with a POST request:

 ```json
 {